Beethovenhaus Baden

 The Benedictine Abbey of Admont, founded in 1074, is the oldest existing monastery in Styria and houses not only the largest monastery library in the world but also what is probably Austria's most contrasting private museum, which extends over three floors and features a variety of collections (ancient art, contemporary art, natural history).

-The Leogang Mining and Gothic Museum is home to mining masterpieces and sacred Gothic art of top European quality.
+The Leogang Mining and Gothic Museum is home to mining masterpieces and sacred Gothic art of European excellence.

-Forchtenstein Castle sits on a rocky outcrop and bears witness to a turbulent, warlike period.
-Its roots reach back to the 13th century.
+Forchtenstein Castle, perched atop a rocky cone, bears witness to a turbulent, warlike era.
+Its roots date back to the 13th century.

-The learning and memorial site is dedicated to the victims of National Socialism and Fascism in the Ried district and represents an extension of the city history exhibition of the Innviertler Volkskundehaus Museum.
+The learning and memorial site is dedicated to the victims of National Socialism and Fascism in the Ried district and represents an extension of the town history exhibition of the Innviertler Volkskundehaus Museum.

-“Touching is welcome instead of touching is forbidden!”
-Experience exciting adventures involving technology and natural sciences!
+“Touching is encouraged instead of touching is forbidden!”
+Experience exciting adventures involving technology and science!

-The Waldviertel Art Museum is one of the most extraordinary museums in Austria, forming a total work of art comprising architecture, nature, art and design on 12,000 m².
+The Waldviertel Art Museum is one of Austria's most extraordinary museums, forming a total work of art comprising architecture, nature, art and design on 12,000 m².

 The Diocesan Museum sees itself as a place of artistic dialogue that invites people to engage with the history and present of the Church and the Christian faith.

-In a dialogue between old and new art, the Dom Museum Vienna shows historical sacred art, key works of modernism and contemporary art.
+In a dialogue between old and new art, the Dom Museum Vienna displays historical sacred art, key works of modernism and contemporary art.

 For 200 years, the residence and cathedral area – including the Benedictine monastery of St.

-The world's largest museum for music electronics with a focus on keyboard instruments.
+The world's largest museum of musical electronics with a focus on keyboard instruments.